banfstory/HR-System/README.md

 # HR-System
+My HR App is built in C# with the .NET framework (Windows Forms App), the app keeps track of employee, department, management, salary details and its associations with each other.

 Change Database configurations:
 To access the code, go to the path: HR System (folder) > HR System (folder) > EmployeeDatabase.sln To change database configuration from the code, go to the path: HR System (folder) > HR System (folder) > EmployeeDatabase (folder) > Form1.cs .
 You can change the database configuration from line 19 that contains the code